Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 Please make sure you use destructuring for all your functions.

 ```
-getCustomerBaskets(someJsonData, "sine@umuzi.org") // DONT DO THIS
+getCustomerBaskets(someJsonData, "sine@umuzi.org") // DON'T DO THIS
-getCustomerBaskets("sine@umuzi.org", someJsonData) // DONT DO THIS EITHER
+getCustomerBaskets("sine@umuzi.org", someJsonData) // DON'T DO THIS EITHER

 // the problem with the above code is that if you get the order of the parameters wrong, then things break.
 // your functions should work like this instead: